-- If the person's safety is an immediate concern, contact 911. - Offer them support. - Listen to them and encourage them to seek help and counseling as soon as possible. - To report concerns you may: - Speak directly to the Title IX Coordinator, Austin Slaughter 605-681-8276 or Austin.Slaughter@dsu.edu or the Campus Resource Officer, 605-270-0055 - o Report online using our Incident Reporting form - Contact any of the DSU Campus Security Authorities
+- If the person's safety is an immediate concern, contact 911. - Offer them support. - Listen to them and encourage them to seek help and counseling as soon as possible. - To report concerns you may: - Speak directly to the Title IX Coordinator, Austin Slaughter 605-681-8276 or Austin.Slaughter@dsu.edu or the Campus Resource Officer, 605-270-0055 - Report online using our report it form: https://cm.maxient.com/reportingform.php?DakotaStateUniv&layout\id=3 - Contact any of the DSU Campus Security Authorities